 - Dr. Boldry is a Board-Certified Prosthodontist.
 This is a three-year dental specialty after completing four years of dental school.
 She is a dental specialist in dentures, partials and full-mouth rehabilitation.
 The dentures she fabricates for patients are life-like custom made cosmetic dentures.
 Dr.Boldry also can fabricate dental implant retained dentures.
 Unlike a denturist, Dr. Boldry is trained in all aspects of general and cosmetic dentistry and is not limited to denture production and repair.

 - Implant retained dentures allow the patients to be able to eat just about any types of food.
 The reason many denture wearers stay home and never go to any civic functions, church picnics, reunions, parties or family gatherings is because they are afraid they will be served food they cannot eat with their existing ill-fitting dentures.
 Implant retained dentures will allow these traditional denture wearers to get out of the house and attend public served dinners and eat just about any types of foods with confidence.
-Their social lives improve and they are happy.
+Patients report that their social lives improve and they are happy.

 - Full-mouth rehabilitation

-With Dr. Boldry’s specialty of full-mouth rehabilitation, she can take patients who have severely worn teeth and missing teeth and completely restore the patient with totally functioning back teeth and with a new beautiful smile in the front.
+With Dr. Boldry’s specialty of full-mouth rehabilitation, she can take patients who have severely worn teeth and/or missing teeth and completely restore the patient with totally functioning back teeth and with a new beautiful smile in the front.
 She can do this by using dental implant porcelain crowns, custom porcelain life-like crowns and bridges, tooth-colored, mercury-free bonded retained fillings, and custom cosmetic partials and dentures.
-Patients look and feel ten years younger.
+Patients look and feel years younger.
 Dr. Boldry changes lives, one smile at a time.

 We invite you to call our office and schedule an appointment.
 913-631-2677